Nina Bo'nina Brown

 Pierre Leverne Dease (born July 12, 1982), better known by the stage name Nina Bo'nina Brown, is an American drag queen and television personality best known for starring on the ninth season of RuPaul's Drag Race, where she placed sixth.

 Early life

-She was born on July 12, 1982.
-She was born and raised in Columbia, South Carolina before moving to Riverdale, Georgia, where she currently resides.
+She was born on July 12, 1982, and raised in Columbia, South Carolina before moving to Riverdale, Georgia, where she currently resides.

 Career

 Early drag career

 Nina Bo’nina Brown made her drag performance debut under the stage name 'Shameekah' in 2009.
 Before adopting her current name, she also performed under the stage names 'Beatta Bitchass' and 'Lady Guinavere'.

 In 2013, Brown began uploading makeup tutorials to her YouTube channel.
 These videos, along with uploads of her casting auditions for seasons five through eight, gained Brown prominence in the drag community.
 She was the makeup artist for some of Phi Phi O'Hara's looks for her "365 Days of Drag" project.